CHIEF EMPIRE OFFICER

 I've been building things my entire life.
 Businesses.
 Brands.
 Systems.
 Songs.
 Always creating.
 Always structuring.
 Always trying to turn chaos into something that makes sense.
 But for the longest time, the most valuable thing I was building was invisible.
 It was scattered across journals, notes apps, voice memos, late-night conversations, and lessons learned the hard way.

 It was my knowledge.
 My context.
-Everything I'd learned from 30+ years of entrepreneurship, creative work, and life experience.
+Everything I'd learned from twenty years of entrepreneurship, creative work, and life experience.
 And it was going nowhere — trapped in formats no tool could read, no AI could understand, and no system could leverage.

 That realization changed everything.